Image Processing Projects

 Image processing is gaining much popularity in the tech industry because of its integration into various autonomous services.
+So, if you are a Python beginner, the best thing you can do is work on some real-time image processing projects.
 A digital image can be represented as a collection of pixels.
 The pixel is the smallest unit of an image.
 These pixel values contain the corresponding RGB (Red, Green, Blue) values that represent the proportion of colour contribution to the image, and a mixture of these build up an image.

 Image Processing Projects Using Python